 "Of course!"
 He said.
 "But let's get you inside!"

 "No!"
 She shook free.
 "We must help him!
 Please!
 If he dies then I've no reason to live!"

 Abelard stared at her in shock as he drew back.
 She rarely had a harsh word for him and tonight she arrived looking like a street rat, but there was a new light about her.
 She'd changed.

 "What happened to you?"
 He asked, his voice a husky whisper.
 "Where's the girl I used to know?"

 Eponine blinked as a drop of rain dribbled into her eye.
 She shook her head.
 "She's died.
 Now, please….Enjolras is dying and my life will be nothing without him!"

 Her pleas hit him hard and he nodded.
 "All right.
 Give me a few moments and I will have several men with m.
 I shall also have the others send for a doctor and prepare rooms right away!"

 Eponine nodded as he ran towards the house.
 She stood there with the rain pouring down her face with Abelard's words ringing in her ears.
 Where was the girl and where had she gone?
+She'd been gone for so long that she'd lost herself in that time.
 At that moment, the weeks that had seemed like years when she'd endured them, now seemed like too short a time.
 Memories rose up like the sea in her mind and she began living those weeks again in her mind.